L-u-k-e/Eve/README.md

 -------

-`tagName`, `assignTo` and `children` are not the only properties that are treated as special.
-Here's the complete list:
+Here's the complete list of properties that this function considers special, you must specify either `tagName` or `direct`.
+The rest are optional.

  - *`tagName [String]`*
   - This value is passed as an argument to the vanilla `document.createElement` function.